import pandas as pd

 # Both a and b are concatenated to go through several dense layers (c)

-input_a = Input(shape=(None, one_hot_encoded_train.shape[2]))
+= Input(shape=(None, one_hot_encoded_train.shape[2]))

-a = Bidirectional(LSTM(num_lstm,return_sequences=True))(input_a)
+input_a = Bidirectional(LSTM(num_lstm,return_sequences=True))(input_a)

 a = Bidirectional(LSTM(num_lstm))(a)